redhat-cip/dci-ansible/README.md

 - name: Schedule a new job
   dci_job:
     topic: RDO-Ocata
-    remoteci: dci-env-ovb-1
   register: job_informations
 ```

-This sample will schedule a new job for the remoteci `dci-env-ovb-1` and with the topic `RDO-Ocata`.
-The json result returned by the API will be available in the job_informations variable, to be used freely by the user.
+This sample will schedule a new job for the topic `RDO-Ocata`  and for the remoteci define by `DCI_CLIENT_ID` env variable.

 ### dci_component